 Construction is literally a temporary endeavour that comes with great risk.
-It’s best to protect yourself from crippling consequences of bad construction decisions.
+It’s best to protect yourself from crippling consequences of poor construction decisions.

-Learn the process of claim management from Contract Specialists.
-Our lawyers can help you with construction claims and building disputes.
+Learn the process of claim management from Contract Specialist.
+Our lawyers can help you with any construction claims and building disputes.

 The scope of work can be found in the contract, but somehow changes are necessary if the work demands.
 This claim is used when the construction work of a builder needs a change whether within the preexisting scope of work or not.

 Damages is a legal remedy or an amount of money which a claimant may demand from the breaching party due to any breach or default of contract.
 There are various types of damages that can be claimed in case of breach or default.

 Damages are not new to the construction industry, even contractors often damage a property whilst finishing a construction work and because of this, they may be held liable for it.

 A construction delay is like a time lag in completion of the work project.
 The schedule of the work is always specified in the contract.
 However, it can also be called the late completion or late start.
 This can directly affect the project budget.

 Project owner or homeowners you can make a delay claim when the completion of the project which was agreed or what was specified in the contract was not met.
 This is a legal remedy because delays might result in a financial or productivity loss on your part.

 EOT stands for extension of time.
 Contracts basically allow the construction period to be extended if the cause of the delay is beyond the contractor’s control or not due to the contractor’s fault.
 An extension of time is being filed due to unstoppable nature’s conditions like having bad weather or some other natural disasters.